kessibi/libretime-docker/README.md

 `pg_ctlcluster`.
 For example: `pg_ctlcluster 9.5 main start`.
 7. You can now continue the installation on your browser.
 8. libretime will ask you to perform some `sudo service` actions.
-Inside the container, instead of running `sudo service x start`, run `systemctl start x` for each of the service x.
+Inside the container, instead of running `sudo service x start`, run `./libre_start.sh`, it will restart every service.
 9. You are done with the installation, enjoy your new libretime radio.